lamhq/tech-notes/pages/software-engineering/system-design/cache/caching-strategies.md

 ![](https://codeahoy.com/img/cache-aside.png)

-1. The application first checks the cache.
-2. If the data is found in cache, we’ve cache hit.
-The data is read and returned to the client.
-3. If the data is not found in cache, we’ve cache miss.
-The application queries the database to read the data, returns it to the client and stores the data in cache so the subsequent reads for the same data results in a cache hit.

 Pros:
-- Systems using cache-aside are resilient to cache failures.
-If the cache cluster goes down, the system can still operate by going directly to the database.
+- Cache only what's needed
 - Data model in cache can be different than the data model in database.

 Cons:
-- **Stale Data**: it is possible for data to become inconsistent between cache and the database
-  - To deal with this, time to live (TTL) is used.
-Stale data continues to be used until TTL expires.
-  - If data freshness must be guaranteed, developers either invalidate the cache entry or use an appropriate write strategy.
-- **Complexity**: Handling cache invalidation, eviction policies, and concurrent requests in code is challenging and increases the risk of bugs.
-- **Increased Read Latency**: fetching new data incurs the extra penalty of loading data to the cache.
+- Cache misses are expensive due to the extra penalty of loading, and updating data in the cache.
+- Stale data can occur when the cache is inconsistent with the database.
+- Managing the cache increases the complexity for the application.

-## Read-Through Cache
+## Read-Through

+Application doesn't have access to the database but instead always interacts with the cache API.

-The cache layer sits before the database.
-When there is a cache miss, it loads missing data from database, populates the cache and returns it to the application.
+In case of a cache miss, the API loads the missing data from the database, populates the cache, and returns it to the application.

+It's a common pattern in ORM frameworks.

 ![](https://codeahoy.com/img/read-through.png)

-While read-through and cache-aside are very similar, there are at least two key differences:
-- In cache-aside, the application is responsible for fetching data from the database and populating the cache.
-In read-through, this logic is usually supported by the library or stand-alone cache provider.
-- The data model in read-through cache cannot be different than that of the database.

 Pros:
+- Cache only what's needed
-- **Simplicity**: application doesn't need to manage cache
+- Transparent to the application

-Cons: same as cache-aside
+Cons:
+- Data model must be the same with database.
+- Cache misses are expensive
+- Data staleness

-## Write-Through Cache
+## Write-Through

-Writes always go through the cache to the database.
-This helps cache maintain consistency with the main database.
+Similar to Read Through, application interact with an API that also update the cache when data is written.

 DynamoDB Accelerator (DAX) is a good example of read-through / write-through cache.

 ![](https://codeahoy.com/img/write-through.png)

-When an application wants to write data or update a value:
-1. The application writes the data directly to the cache.
-2. The cache updates the data in the main database.

 Pros:
 - Cache always remains consistent with the database

 Cons:
-- Latency for Writes: When using a write-through strategy, writes can be slower because data needs to be updated in both the cache and the database
+- Writes are expensive because data needs to be updated in both the cache and the database
+- Redudant data: we write data to cache that never be read

-## Write-Back
+## Write-Behind (Write-Back)

-Similar to Write-Through, but data is written asynchronously to the cache, the application doesn't need to wait for the cache to be updated before returning a response.
+Similar to Write-Through, but data is not written immediately.

+Data updates are batched and flushed to the database later.

 ![](https://codeahoy.com/img/write-back.png)

-This is sometimes called write-behind as well.

-If batching or coalescing is supported, it can reduce overall writes to the database, which decreases the load and reduces costs.
+When combined with **Read-through**, it works good for mixed workloads, where the most recently updated and accessed data is always available in cache.

-Most relational databases storage engines (i.e. InnoDB) have write-back cache enabled by default in their internals.
+Most relational databases storage engines (i.e. InnoDB) have Write-Behind cache enabled by default in their internals.
 Queries are first written to memory and eventually flushed to the disk.

 Use cases:
 - Good for write-heavy workloads.

 Pros:
-- When combined with read-through, it works good for mixed workloads, where the most recently updated and accessed data is always available in cache.
+- No write penalty
+- Reduce load on the database (because of bulk update)

 Cons:
-- If there’s a cache failure, the data may be permanently lost.
+- If there's a cache failure, the data may be permanently lost.
+- Data staleness if we don't flush data to database often